CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/ads-8.png "ADS")

-1. Now you can see that you are successfully connected with your Azure Arc enabled SQL MI Server.
+1. Now you can see that you are successfully connected with your Azure Arc-enabled SQL MI Server.
 You can see that under Servers.
 You can explore the SQL Managed Instance - Azure Arc Dashboard to view the databases and run a query.

    ![](./media/ads-9.png "ADS")

 In this exercise, we connected our cluster to Azure Arc-enabled cluster and deployed custom location and data controller with direct connected mode with the help of Azure portal and Azure CLI and created an Azure Arc-enabled SQLMI server on directly connected mode of Azure Arc data controller.
-Also, we have connected the Azure Arc Data Controller and Azure Arc enabled SQLMI business critical using Azure Data Studio.
+Also, we have connected the Azure Arc Data Controller and Azure Arc-enabled SQLMI business critical using Azure Data Studio.